 When you start up the game, just look to the top right of the menu screen and you’ll see the option to join the Red Dead Online beta.

 Red Dead Online beta – can’t connect on Xbox One

 If you’re having trouble connecting to Red Dead Online on Xbox One even though you have the Ultimate Edition, Rockstar is aware of the issue and working on a fix.
 Remember, this is a beta and there will be teething issues.

 Also, be aware that Rockstar has warned that while Red Dead Online is in beta there’s a chance that players might lose their progress and rank.

 Firstly, there will be a maximum of 32 players in each Red Dead Online instance at launch, with players able to form a Posse of up to 8 players.
 The player count may rise after launch.

 If you want to play solo, that’s absolutely fine.
 There will be multiple missions available to play either solo, co-op or competitively, and you should expect these to be given to you by a few familiar faces from Red Dead Redemption 2.
 In fact, there’s a whole bunch of missions available that also take into account your Honor Rating.

 When it comes to multiplayer modes, we know of five so far: Most Wanted, Make It Count, Name Your Weapon, Team Shootout, Hostile Territory and a bunch of Races.

-Players can hunt, fish and create a camp, and of course visit all the locations on the map that were in Red Dead Redemption 2.
+Players can hunt, fish and create a camp, and of course, visit all the locations on the map featured in Red Dead Redemption 2.

 You’ll be able to attack enemy gangs and their hideouts, as well as take on other players and Posses in spontaneous fights.
 You can even lasso your pals and hogtie them for a bit of BDSM fun.